• Skip to primary navigation

 Jump to Recipe Print Recipe

 Rich, buttery, and aromatic cardamom shortbread cookies are a great addition to your holiday cookie plate.
-These slightly sweet cookies are easy to make and perfect with a cup of tea or coffee.
+They are slightly sweet, with the added floral notes of cardamom, and pair beautifully with a cup of tea or coffee.
+You can even stick your cookie dough in the freezer and bake them at a later date.

-cardamom shortbread cookies arranged on two blue plates with a cup of coffee and cookie crumbs on table.
+Rich and buttery cardamom shortbread cookies arranged on two blue plates with a cup of coffee.

 If you love shortbread cookies as much as I do [see: rosemary lemon shortbread cookies], you are going to delight over these unique cookies that are perfect for the holidays.
 This recipe makes soft and tender shortbread cookies, thanks to confectioner's sugar.

-Cardamom shortbread cookies are a delicious addition to your holiday dessert plate, along with chewy old fashioned ginger snap cookies, gluten free thumbprint cookies, chocolate pecan bark with rosemary, and old fashioned peanut butter balls.
+Cardamom shortbread cookies are a delicious addition to your holiday dessert plate, along with chewy ginger snap cookies, snickerdoodles with brown butter, chocolate pecan bark with rosemary, and crispy peanut butter balls.

 Jump to:

-• ⭐️ Why These Cookies Are The Best
+• ⭐️ Why These Cardamom Cookies Are The Best

 • 👩🏻🍳 What Is Cardamom?